Home › New York

 Jell-O, marshmallows, French’s Mustard, and gold teeth were all developed in Rochester.

-The “New York Post,” founded in 1803 by Alexander Hamilton, is the oldest running newspaper in the United States.
+The “New York Post,” founded in 1801 by Alexander Hamilton, is the oldest continuously published daily newspaper in the United States.

 The longest game in baseball history was played between Rochester and the Pawtucket Red Socks.
 The game lasted a total of 33 innings.